What Is Drag And Drop In Excel?

 So, we got serial numbers which are incremented by 1.

 Example #4 – Fill to All Below Cell Once

-Using Drag & Drop option we can fill the formula from one cell to all the below cells.
-For an example look at the below image.
+We can fill the formula from one cell to all the below cells using the Drag and Drop option.
+For example, look at the below image.

-We usually copy the formula from one cell and paste it to below cells but this time place a cursor to the right bottom of the formula cell i.e. D2 cell.
+- We usually copy the formula from one cell and paste it to the below cells.
+But this time, place a cursor on the bottom right of the formula cell, the D2 cell.

-- Excel Drag and Drop is the alternative available to copy and paste method.
+- The Drag and Drop must not be confused with the copy and paste method.

-This has been a guide to Drag and Drop in Excel.
-Here we learn some excellent uses of excel Drag and Drop option also known as “Fill Handle” along with some practical examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to Drag and Drop in Excel.
+Here we learn to use fill handle, to fill series, values, pattern, examples & a downloadable excel template.
+You may learn more about Excel from the following articles: –